 This was actually an authentic glazed window, and the putty that held the panes in was chipping away.I was also reasonably sure that the chippy paint on the backside of the window was lead (I decided it was the back because of the pretty rusty antique hardware and the weathered gray wood on the other side).
 So I had to remove the glazing without disturbing the chippy paint, so I could replace the glass.
 Since the edge of the glazing was so close to the chippy paint, this made me very nervous!

-I have always noticed that when I take a while to think about a project, it is not unusual for a solution to pop-up right in front of me.
-When catching up on my Bloglovin’, I came across a post from Layla at The Lettered Cottage (one of my most favorite blogs!), which mentioned sealing up the possible lead paint on the chippy shutters she used for her son’s room.
-She talked about Zinsser Peel Stop, which was the perfect solution for this project as well!
+Zinsser Peel Stop turned out to be a perfect solution for this project.
 So before anything else, I sealed up the back of the frame with the Peel Stop, just in case.
 I was able to remove most of the glazing safely, without chipping off the paint.
 I left the glazing that had been painted.

 I painted the two cut pieces before repairing the mirror.
 The Looking Glass Spray is very easy to use- just make sure you have proper ventilation!
 This stuff smells like nail polish multiplied.
 It also dries very quickly.
 Since my new pieces of glass were less rustic looking than the old glass in the window, I did some light distressing with a vinegar/water solution and a paper towel.
 The vinegar/water removes the mirror-like finish very easily, and I just dabbed with the paper towel to pick up the droplets.
 Then I added another coat of Looking Glass.